 - Pre-Professional Advising in Health, Business and Law with our specialized career advisers and faculty experts.
 As you pursue your academic path, you will also have access to alumni mentors and a wide alumni network, as well as opportunities to join thriving clubs for pre-health, mock trial and portfolio investment.
 The investment club even has a regular stock pitch to decide on an actual investment from the Conn Endowment under the guidance of our most savvy alumni in the financial sector.

-In your senior year, your Career Adviser will continue to work with you to create a personalized action plan, provide you with job-search assistance, facilitate networking with alumni, guide you through on and off-campus recruiting opportunities, and advise on graduate and professional school applications.
+- Job search and graduate school application assistance in your senior year.
+As you prepare to graduate, you will work with your career adviser on a personalized action plan to launch your career.
+Our advisers provide job-search assistance, facilitate networking with alumni, guide you through on and off-campus recruiting opportunities, and advise you on fellowship opportunities, graduate and professional school applications.

 Throughout your time at Conn, our developmental approach meets you where you are to assist you in building relevant career skills that you will use long after graduation.